kermit4/first_8_hours_of_rust/README.md

 	* use larger than 32 byte blocks (damn serde limit!)
 	* tail end of transfer has a lot of dups
 	* better variable names
-	* reduce code duplication and break up long recieve() function
+	* reduce code duplication and break up long receive() function